17 June

 Fireside Chat: Understanding the Hardware Side of Supply Chain Risk and Protecting It

-Cassie-Crossley-Cassie Crossley, Vice President, Supply Chain Security Security, Schneider Electric
+Cassie Crossley, Vice President, Supply Chain Security, Cybersecurity & Product Security, Governance, Schneider Electric

 During this fireside chat, our speakers will explore the dynamic relationship between the hardware side of supply chain risk and how to protect it.
 Our panel of industry experts will discuss the unique challenges and opportunities, offering valuable insights on how to leverage intelligence to identify and mitigate risks in the hardware supply chain industry.
 Attendees will learn about the latest trends and best practices for securing their hardware infrastructure and gain practical advice on how to stay ahead of emerging threats.